 This hand-crafted journey will take you on a 7 day safari from Kangaroo Island to the Eyre Peninsula and across to the Barossa Valley to hunt, forage, and tantalise your taste buds with a variety of local and regional delicacies.

-Your host, Mark Gleeson, will meet you at Adelaide Airport where your journey will begin with a private charter flight over to Kingscote Airport on Kangaroo Island.
+Leaving from Adelaide Airport, your journey will begin with a private charter flight over to Kingscote Airport on Kangaroo Island.

 Kangaroo Island is ‘Australia’s Galapagos’ – an island sanctuary which is home to huge populations of native flora and fauna, including many endemic species.
 ‘KI’ is seven times the size of Singapore, but more than one-third of the area is National or Conservation Park.
 As well as the natural beauty of its coast, bush land and pastures, the island is highly regarded for the quality of its produce.
 On arrival to the island you will be met by your private Exceptional Kangaroo Island guide to begin your safari.